zaphosting/docs/docs/ark-serverlisting.md

 A good example to validate the problem is that ARK players in particular who have opened the game via Steam cannot find servers.
 If they open ARK in Epic Games, the servers are found perfectly.
 No Steamworks is used here.

 There are also various game developers who have commented on this problem.
 For example, Garry Newman from Garrysmod thought that the problem was related to his server provider OVH.
 However, this was not the case.
-The problem is also with ZAP hosting and every other server provider, as it is directly with Steamworks:
+The problem is also with ZAP-Hosting and every other server provider, as it is directly with Steamworks:

 ![image](https://user-images.githubusercontent.com/26007280/189939842-4de687c2-b26e-4120-93fd-56a6f87a8d07.png)